geekaara/geekaara/README.md

 - 👋 Hi, I’m Aaradhanah Appalo Eleven (@geekaara)
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Software Development and Data Analysis
-- 🌱 I’m currently learning React Framework
+- 🌱 I’m currently Studying my Masters in IT at RMIT University
-- 📫 How to reach me on aaradhanaha@gmail.com
+- 📫 Reach to me on aaradhanaha@gmail.com

 <!---
 geekaara/geekaara is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.